The list in brief ↴

 How to choose

-There’s plenty to consider before you make your choice; for instance, what kind of games are you going to be working on?
-Triple-A games with innovative mechanics, cutting-edge 3D graphics and cinematics will need a much more powerful machine with a dedicated graphics card, than a less graphically intensive indie title will, for example.
+Choosing one of the best laptops for game development is a important decision for both professional game developers and aspiring creator seeking to channel their inner Miyamoto.
+There’s a lot to consider: what kind of games are you going to be working on?
+Triple-A games with innovative mechanics, cutting-edge 3D graphics and cinematics will need a much more powerful machine with a dedicated graphics card, than a less graphically intensive indie title.

 If you’re as passionate about playing games as you are about making them, you may also find our guide to the best laptops for gaming useful, or you can find inspiration in our picks of the best PS5 games and the best Xbox Series X games guides.
 We also have a guide to the best laptops for programming, as well as the best laptops for animation if you’re looking to broaden your creative horizons.

-The best laptops for game development available now
+The best laptops for game development in full

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The best laptop for game development overall

 A laptop that offers some of the most powerful components on the market, the ASUS ProArt Studiobook is ideal for game development.
 We loved the sharp, bright 3.2K 3D screen as well as the creative-friendly ergonomics, such as the dedicated ASUS Dial next to the trackpad.

 The graphics card, storage and RAM configurations all make this one of the best creative laptop candidates that can handle gaming testing as well as development.
 Our review says, "It’s a laptop that can handle anything you could possibly ask of it, and as such it’s an easy recommendation," and even though it's expensive, its specs are more than worth it.